John Mondello Dead, 23-Year-Old EMT From New York Dies By Apparent Suicide Amid Coronavirus Pandemic

 “The loss of this young EMT who chose to bravely serve others is a tragedy for our entire department.
 We all mourn his loss and our prayers are with his family.”

-A Legacy Of Service
+Mondello Left A Legacy Of Service

 View this post on Instagram